japer-technology/forgejo-society/README.md

 ## Scope and status

-This repository is **mostly documentation** â€” a specification, planning, and promotion corpus written in Markdown.
+This repository is **mostly documentation** a specification, planning, and promotion corpus written in Markdown.
 There is no build, test, or lint tooling at the root, and none is planned.
 The only runnable code lives under